 Read on to discover how the Dutch claimed their land from the sea and held on to it for centuries.

 How Average Is The Average Sea Level?

-How much of The Netherlands is below sea level looks like a simple question, but you need to realize that the sea level varies by about 1,5 meters between low and high tide.
+How much of The Netherlands is under the sea level looks like a simple question, but you must realize that the sea level varies by about 1.5 meters between low and high tide.
 This sea-level variation makes it difficult to calculate the percentage of The Netherlands below sea level.